compute-io/tversky-index/README.md

 // returns
 ```

+## Notes

-__NOTE__: the module defines `a` and `b` as sequences, rather than sets, to facilitate more general application.
+The module defines `a` and `b` as sequences, rather than sets, to facilitate more general application.
 Internally, unique sets are extracted from the sequences, and, from these sets, the index is computed.

 ## Examples